 We welcome research proposals from a variety of individual investigators and groups, as well as government agencies and industry representatives.
 All proposals undergo rigorous scientific review and those that make it through the review process are then considered for analysis.
 While the majority of studies are supported by external funding, the NCDR does supply funding for a limited number of studies each year.
 Competition for NCDR support is steep and final decisions must consider available resources and each registry's agenda for strategic research.

-We welcome your participation in NCDR Research and ask that you review these policies and procedures and apply them throughout the research process.
+We welcome your participation in NCDR Research and encourage you to use these policies and procedures throughout the research process.